Listing every single job you've held can do more harm than good

 • If you hold valuable skills from an earlier position that are relevant to your application

-• If you've worked at a renowned or prestigious company or held distinguished job title
+• If you've worked at a renowned or prestigious company or held a distinguished job title

 • If it explains a career gap in your CV